MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

 notes:
   - Requires `AUTO_BED_LEVELING_UBL`.
   - "`G28` disables bed leveling.
-Follow with `M420 S` to turn leveling on, or use `RESTORE_LEVELING_AFTER_G28` to automatically keep leveling on after `G28`."
+Follow with `G29 A` to turn leveling on, or use `RESTORE_LEVELING_AFTER_G28` to automatically keep leveling on after `G28`."
+  - `M420 S1` can be used to turn leveling on, but requires a valid (complete) mesh.
+See [M420](/docs/gcode/M420.html) for more details

   ### Release Notes:

+  - UBL builds on Edward Patel's "Mesh Bed Leveling" system (also included).

+  - UBL does not replace 3-Point or Planar leveling.
+These use a 3D matrix to tilt the whole model.
+UBL's 3-point and Planar operations only apply to the mesh, not to the whole model.

   - It is highly recommended to enable EEPROM.
 Without EEPROM storage enabled, UBL is limited to 3-Point or Grid Leveling (`G29 P0 T` or `G29 P0 G`) and can't save meshes for later use.

-  - When you do a `G28` and then a `G29 P1` to automatically build your first mesh, you'll notice that UBL probes increasingly far from the starting location.
-(The starting location defaults to the center of the bed.)
-Other grid leveling systems start in the corner and probe in a zigzag.
-UBL's pattern is better for Delta machines, allowing for the center of the Mesh to be populated (and edited) more quickly.
-You can then do a small test print to check the mesh early in the process.
-You don't need to populate the entire mesh to use it.
-You don't want to spend a lot of time generating a mesh only to realize that the the resolution or `M851 Z` probe offset is off.
-UBL mesh generation gathers points closest the nozzle unless you specify an (X,Y) coordinate pair.
+  - For the initial `G28` and `G29 P1` that automatically populates the mesh, UBL probes the mesh points in a growing spiral starting from the center of the bed.
+This pattern is better for Deltabots, allowing the center of the Mesh to be populated (and edited) more quickly so you can do test printing early in the process.

-  - UBL requires a decent amount of EEPROM to store its mesh data.
-And it takes some effort to get this Mesh data correct for a given machine.
-To keep this data from being destroyed when the EEPROM version changes the Mesh data is stored at the high end of the EEPROM.
-(Happily, no developers seem to mind.)

-  - This system is built around Edward Patel's "Mesh Bed Leveling" system.
-A big "Thanks!" to him and to the creators of 3-Point and Grid Based leveling.
-Combining their contributions we now have the functionality and features of all three systems combined.
+  - You don't need to populate the entire mesh to use it.
+This saves time if you need to adjust settings and probe again.

+  - UBL gathers the points closest the nozzle unless you specify an (X,Y) coordinate pair.

+  - Use `G29 P3` to automatically fill in unpopulated mesh points.
+You can also use an LCD controller with `G29 P2` to move the nozzle to each unpopulated point and manually adjust the height.
+See the ‘P2’ and ‘P3’ parameters for usage info.

+  - We know it takes a lot of effort to create good working Mesh data, so UBL stores its mesh data in a separate location where it won't be affected by EEPROM errors or version changes.

 parameters:
   -